 Research has shown that having a pet around your house can lead to lower stress levels and blood pressure for adults and kids.
 And pets have even been shown to help kids develop a tougher immune system against allergies and decrease their risk for asthma.

-There’s also been research on the books for a while now that proves pet owners are more active than non-pet owners.
-Those who walk their pets get in more steps per day and even just that extra playtime pets require can help owners get more active.
+There’s also been research now that proves pet owners are more active than non-pet owners.
+Those who walk their pets get in more steps per day.
 And last month, a new study came out that showed older dog owners take 2,760 more steps per day (equal to about 23 minutes of moderate exercise) on average compared to non-owners.
 Another new study from the Journal of Epidemiology and Community Health showed dog owners are even significantly more active in the winter months!

 8 Ways Pets Make Your Life Better